hanscappelle/video-license-plate-recognition/README.md

 brew install python@3.11
 ```

-then reference that specific version with
+Then reference that specific version with with these commands instead: `python3.11` and `pip3.11`.

-python3.11 and pip3.11 commands

-so at that point installation of tensorflow was possible with
+At that point installation of tensorflow and other dependencies was possible with:

 ```
 pip3.11 install tensorflow